 HCCA offers financial assistance for qualifying families.
-The school contracts with an outside confidential service, Independent School Management's Financial Aid for School Tuition (FAST).
+The school contracts with outside confidential services.
 Only HCCA parents or guardians may participate in this program.
-All financial aid awards are made on a first come, first serve basis and are contingent upon available funds.
-The deadline for applications is July 15, .
-The application fee is \$45.
+All financial aid awards are contingent upon available funds.
+Each application requires a non-refundable fee.

 For further information regarding this process, please contact the school accountant.